Things you should NOT do in India

 Looking for more cultural cues and quirks?
 Some extra pointers to get you better prepared for visiting India:

-• Do NOT discuss politics and religion with Indians.
-They are very sensitive and volatile about their beliefs and likely to get upset very quickly
+- Do NOT discuss politics and religion with Indians.
+They are very sensitive and volatile about their beliefs, and they are likely to get upset very quickly.

-• Do NOT expect people to stand in a queue.
-They will be constantly looking at ways to jump the line and go ahead.
+- Do NOT expect people to stand in a queue.
+They will constantly look for ways to bypass the line and proceed ahead.

-• Do not wait to apply for a visa till the last minute.
+- Do not wait until the last minute to apply for a visa.
 Visit the Indian Embassy or apply online.

 Don’t let these tips scare you.
 If you use your common sense, keep your eyes open, and follow the locals, you will have a memorable Indian vacation.